How to pick a surfboard:

 As a beginner, selecting the right size surfboard is important.
 Opting for a board with a larger volume provides stability, making it easier to paddle and catch waves.
 Larger boards, often classified as longboards, are generally recommended for those just starting out.

-As an example, I am 168cm long and weigh 54kg.
+As an example, I am 168cm long and weigh around 54kg.
 The size of this surfboard would be quite ideal for me if it was my first time going for a surf, while the size of this surfboard would be too small for me.

 Volume